Yan JING

 Research Interests

-Recognizing the catastrophic impacts of global warming and the urgent need to achieve carbon neutrality, innovative technologies are immediatelly required to decarbonize our economy and remove anthropogenic CO2 from the atmosphere to mitigate climate change.
+Recognizing the catastrophic impacts of global warming and the urgent need to achieve carbon neutrality, innovative technologies are immediately required to decarbonize our economy and remove anthropogenic CO2 from the atmosphere to mitigate climate change.

 While renewable energy sources are replacing fossil fuels without leaving a carbon footprint, their intrinsic intermittency creates mismatches between supply and human demand, necessitating long-duration energy storage systems.
 Aqueous organic flow batteries show great promise in electrifying the grid sector due to their earth abundance of compositional elements, structural diversity and tunability of redox actives, as well as decoupled energy and power capacity scaling.